flux-framework/flux-core/doc/man1/flux-pstree.rst

     ƒ2b6cPMS      1                             0:00:01     └── sleep

-By default, flux-pstree(1) truncates lines that exceed the current value of the ``COLUMNS`` environment variable or the terminal width if ``COLUMNS`` is not set.
+By default, :program:`flux pstree` truncates lines that exceed the current value of the ``COLUMNS`` environment variable or the terminal width if ``COLUMNS`` is not set.
 To disable truncation, use the :option:`--long` option.